 The Best Christmas Present in the World

 Answer: The author found a letter written by a person named Jim.
 It was Jim's last letter to the recipient Mrs. Macpherson.
-So, there is every likelihood that Mrs. Macpherson had put it there.
+So, there is every chance that Mr. Macpherson had put it there.

 Answer: Jim Macpherson had written the letter to his wife Mrs. Macpherson on during December 1914.
 It was written during the First World War.

 Question 4: Why was the letter written — what was the wonderful thing that had happened?

 Answer: German and British army was fighting a battle.
 The soldiers were living in their trenches to fight enemy.
 For soldiers writing and receiving letter was the only way to be in touch with their family members.
 Nowadays telephone has taken over the role of letters.
 Think how painful and wonderful it would have been to wait for weeks for a letter to arrive.
 The wonderful thing was, in spite of enmity they celebrated Christmas together.
 This shows that festivals are above all personal enmity.
 In our country there is a saying that during Holi you should embrace your friends and foes alike.

 Question 5: What jobs did Hans Wolf and Jim Macpherson have when they were not soldiers?

 Answer: Hans Wolf was a musician playing cello in an orchestra and Jim Macpherson was a school teacher.
 During early 20th century it was common for people to get enrolled into army during wars.
 Even today certain countries, like Israel, make it mandatory for all adults to serve in military for a certain period.

 Question 6: Had Hans Wolf ever been to Dorset?
 Why did he say he knew it?